-The municipality had renewed the farms contracts and more than 90% farmers had already sighed and presently there is a good working relation but the challenge is the remaining 10% of farmers who still need to finalise their contracts.
-This contract will also assist in relocating the farmers into their campus areas and also encourage working relation amongst them.
-Allocation of emerging farmers in campus had being done and according to capacity of their animals in order to also address overgrazing.
+The municipality renewed the emerging farmers' contracts and more than 90% farmers had already signed.
+Presently there is a good working relation but the challenge is the remaining 10% of farmers who still need to finalise their contracts.
+This contract will also assist in relocating the farmers into their camp areas and also encourage working relation amongst them.
+Allocation of emerging farmers to camps was done in accordance to capacity of their animals in order to also address overgrazing.

-All three towns currently have commonage areas which are leased on a yearly basis, as well as land which has been made available to emerging farmers.
+All three towns currently have commonage areas which are leased on a 3-year contract basis, as well as land which has been made available to emerging farmers.
 All commonage land in De Aar is availed to emerging farmers.

-The farmers had established Emthanjeni Commonage Committee with representative from Department of Agriculture, the Municipality, Farmers and the Police.
+The farmers had established Emthanjeni Commonage Committee with representatives from Department of Agriculture, the Municipality, Farmers and the Police.
 Each town had its own subcommittee to represent their local farmers.
 A provision for PIG farmers had been made only eight spaces and we already have six spaces give already taken.